Review Notes for the Deep Learning Course

 The basic elements of reinforcement learning include:

-1. State 𝑠 is the description of the environment, which can be either discrete or continuous, with its state space denoted as 𝒮.
+1. State 𝑠 is a description of the environment, which can be discrete or continuous, and its state space is 𝒮.

-2. Action 𝑎 is the description of the agent’s behavior, which can be either discrete or continuous, with its action space denoted as 𝒜.
+2. Action 𝑎 is a description of the agent’s behavior, which can be discrete or continuous, and its action space is 𝒜.

-5. Immediate reward 𝑟(𝑠, 𝑎, 𝑠′) is a scalar function.
-It is the reward fed back to the agent by the environment after it takes an action 𝑎 based on the current state 𝑠.
-This reward is often related to the state 𝑠′ in the next time step.
+5. Immediate reward 𝑟(𝑠, 𝑎, 𝑠′) is a scalar function, i.e., after the agent takes an action 𝑎 based on the current state 𝑠, the environment will give the agent a reward, which is often related to the state 𝑠′ at the next moment.

-State value function: given a state $s$, the expected return from executing policy $\pi$
+State value function: The expected return obtained by executing policy $\pi$ starting from state $s$.

 $$V^{\pi}(s) =\mathbb E{{\tau \sim p(\tau)} }{[\sum\limits{t=0}^{T-1}\gamma^{t}r_{t+1}\vert \tau_{s_{0}}= s]}$$

-Both methods are model-based reinforcement learning (learning with a model), where the model is a Markov Decision Process (MDP).
+Both methods are model-based reinforcement learning (model-dependent reinforcement learning), where the model is a Markov decision process (MDP).
 Two limitations:

-Policy iteration consists of policy evaluation (calculating $V^{\pi}(s)$) and policy improvement (simple greed).
+Policy iteration includes policy evaluation (calculate $V^{\pi}(s)$) and policy improvement (simple greedy) two parts.

 image-20240229165050584

-It is equivalent to iterating $V^{\pi}(s)$ only, without iterating the policy, directly generating at the end.
+It is equivalent to only iterating $V^{\pi}(s)$, the policy is not iterated, and it is directly generated at the end.

 image-20240229165055981

-This is an on-policy method.
-Monte Carlo methods require a complete path to know its total return and do not rely on Markov property; while temporal difference learning methods only need one step, and its total return is estimated through the Markov property.
+It is a same-policy method.
+Monte Carlo methods require a complete path to know the total return and do not rely on the Markov property; while temporal difference learning methods only need one step, and the total return needs to be approximately estimated through the Markov property.

 image-20240229165059755

-Is an off-policy temporal difference method.
-Different from the SARSA algorithm, Q-learning does not select the next step’s action $𝑎′$ through $\pi^\epsilon$, but directly selects the optimal Q function.
-Thus, the updated Q function is about policy $\pi$, not $\pi^\epsilon$.
+It is an off-policy temporal difference method.
+Unlike the SARSA algorithm, the Q-learning algorithm does not select the next action $𝑎′$ through $\pi^\epsilon$, but directly selects the optimal Q function, so the updated Q function is about policy $\pi$, not policy $\pi^\epsilon$.

 image-20240229165103935